johnfedoruk/bangular/aio/content/guide/router.md

 ### Importing from the router library

 Begin by importing some symbols from the router library.
-The Router is in its own `@angular/router` package.
+The Router is in its own `@bangular/router` package.
-It's not part of the Angular core.
+It's not part of the Bangular core.
 The router is an optional service because not all applications need routing and, depending on your requirements, you may need a different routing library.

 You teach the router how to navigate by configuring it with routes.